BryanPan342/sudoku_solver/README.md

 # Sudoku Solver
-I thought it would be cool to make this so whipped it up one morning for fun.
+I thought it would be cool to implement something that could solve a sudoku so I whipped this up one morning.